Tropical update: Flood concern along Gulf Coast; two Atlantic systems to watch

 System developing off the East Coast

-For days, meteorologists have been tracking a swirl of thunderstorms north of the Bahamas, which posed a risk for tropical development.
-On Thursday, that swirl slipped between the Carolinas and Bermuda, and was located offshore of the Mid-Atlantic on Friday.
+For days, meteorologists have been tracking a swirl of thunderstorms north of the Bahamas that posed a risk for tropical development.
+On Thursday, that swirl slipped between the Carolinas and Bermuda and was located offshore of the Mid-Atlantic on Friday.

-The bulk of any thunderstorm activity associated with the system has been relegated east of the center due to the formation of a cold front.
+The bulk of any thunderstorm activity associated with the system has been relegated east of the center because of the formation of a cold front.
 The system’s counterclockwise spin has dragged down a “wedge” of marine air that’s brought cloud cover and moisture to areas from Washington to Philadelphia.

-The National Hurricane Center noted the system was “broad and elongated,” and not really consolidated enough to warrant naming as a tropical storm or categorization as a tropical depression.
-That said, it will likely become one before transitioning into a nontropical low on Saturday as it moves into the northwest Atlantic and perhaps approaches the Avalon Peninsula of Newfoundland by Sunday night.
+The National Hurricane Center noted that the system was “broad and elongated,” and not really consolidated enough to warrant naming as a tropical storm or categorizing as a tropical depression.
+That said, it is likely to become one before transitioning into a nontropical low on Saturday as it moves into the northwest Atlantic and perhaps approaches the Avalon Peninsula of Newfoundland by Sunday night.

 “Regardless of development, this system could bring high surf to portions of the Mid-Atlantic and Northeast U.S. coasts and Atlantic Canada through this weekend,” the Hurricane Center wrote.